JensHejsel/KingDominoMiniProject/README.md

 ## Instructions provided for the miniproject
 - Make a program that can calculate the final score for the boardgame King Domino.
 - The mini project is to be worked on in groups of two.
 - There will be provided pictures of game boards.
-The provided dataset can be found in the folder "King Domino datasæt".
 - Deadline for hand in: 27/11 2021 kl.
 10.00